DHTMLX/scheduler-docs/data/api/refs/scheduler.md

 - api/scheduler_addsection.md - adds a section to the currently active view
 - api/scheduler_addshortcut.md - adds a new keyboard shortcut
 - api/scheduler_alert.md - calls an alert message box
-- api/scheduler_assert.md -
+- api/scheduler_assert.md - if the specified expression is false, an errorMessage is shown in the red popup at the top right corner of the screen
 - api/scheduler_attachevent.md - attaches the handler to an inner event of dhtmlxScheduler
 - api/scheduler_backbone.md - makes the scheduler reflect all data changes in the Backbone model and vice versa
-- api/scheduler_bind.md -
+- api/scheduler_bind.md - creates a new function that, when called, has its <i>this</i> keyword set to the provided value
 - api/scheduler_blocktime.md - blocks the specified date and applies the default 'dimmed' style to it.
 - api/scheduler_callevent.md - calls an inner event
 - api/scheduler_changeeventid.md - changes the event's id